npisanti/ofxPDSP/README.md

 It includes a good selection of modules ready to be used, like antialiasied oscillators and VA filters, an FFT convolver, analog-sounding envelopes, delays, noise generators, a sampler and a graincloud module, biquad equalizers (normal and 2x oversampled), units for dynamic processing, units for oversampling/downsampling and a framework for writing and sequencing generative music.
 On top of that some other classes that uses openFrameworks for adding midi and OSC in/out, serial output, sequencer monitoring, waveform plotting and scopes, other audio addon wrapping and ofParameter-compatible control.

-There are many different modules and units, so be shure to look at the [overview of the modules here](http://npisanti.com/ofxPDSP/md__modules.html).
+There are many different modules and units, so be sure to look at the [overview of the modules here](http://npisanti.com/ofxPDSP/md__modules.html).

 Also be sure to check out all the included examples, starting from the basics.
-It is requires with the latest stable release of openFrameworks (0.10) or the master release.
+It is requires the latest stable release of openFrameworks (0.10) or the master release.

 Requires [my fork of ofxMidi](https://github.com/npisanti/ofxMidi), [ofxSIMDFloats](https://github.com/npisanti/ofxSIMDFloats), [ofxAudioFile](https://github.com/npisanti/ofxAudioFile) and ofxOsc.